Mosul Dam: Demolition concerns during the 2003 invasion

 In early April 2003, following the invasion of Iraq by a US-led coalition, military intelligence had developed several scenarios, including one in which Iraqi forces would have wired the dam for detonation.
 This would release the 110 m wall of water, to reach Mosul in about two hours.
 Subsequent investigation found nearly 500 dam workers to still be at work nearly a month after pay had stopped being distributed.

-2014 takeover of dam by the Islamic State
+2014 takeover by the Islamic State

 For several weeks in July and August 2014, Islamic State of Iraq and the Levant (ISIS or ISIL) held Mosul Dam.
-On August 7, 2014, the organization captured the dam complex from the Peshmerga.
+On 7 August 2014, the organization captured the dam complex from the Peshmerga.
 ISIS's control of the dam created fears that its power supply could be restricted or that its water flows to downstream areas would be greatly inhibited.
 In a less likely scenario, there were worries the dam could be breached, causing widespread flooding and destruction downstream.

-On August 17, 2014, the Peshmerga and the Iraqi Army launched a successful operation to retake control of the dam from ISIS militants.
+On 17 August 2014, the Peshmerga and the Iraqi Army launched a successful operation to retake control of the dam from ISIS militants.
 United States airstrikes assisted the Kurdish and Iraqi military, damaging or destroying 19 vehicles belonging to ISIS, as well as striking an ISIS checkpoint near the dam.